CID-LAB-i3S/KinoFRAP/README.md

 bioRxiv preprint: https://doi.org/10.64898/2026.01.26.701783

-Goal of the pipeline is to quantify fluorescence recovery after total or partial photobleaching of MAD1 signals at kinetochores.
+Goal of the pipeline is to quantify fluorescence recovery after total or partial photobleaching of MAD1 signal at kinetochores.

 To use this repository: